michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 ### Definition
 - adj: serving to bring to mind
 ### Family
+- reminiscent: reminiscently+
-reminiscent: reminiscently+;reminisce: reminisced, reminiscence, reminiscent, reminisces, reminiscing;reminiscence: reminiscences
+- reminisce: reminisced, reminiscence, reminiscent, reminisces, reminiscing
+- reminiscence: reminiscences
 ### Examples
 - Current A.N.T.S president Desire Solano’s load this semester is reminiscent of an ant carrying something twice its size.
 - The drink’s color is reminiscent of her signature red hair.